hacefresko/JavaRAT/README.md

 Set of fake Java applications with hidden backdoors made to learn about socket programming and backdoors.

 Each application triggers a reverse shell when executed, opening a PowerShell session.
-It also allows transfering files in both directions and taking screenshots (use help command for more info).
+It also allows transfering files in both directions (use help command for more info).

 None of the applications is blocked by WindowsDefender